GMXenomica/CARTAR/README.md

 - Requirements.txt: python packages required for the app to work

 **Folders**
+- Data: contains the files with the processed data used by CARTAR
 - Pages: contains the python code used to built the CARTAR tools with streamlit
-- Data: contains the files with the processed data used by CARTAR
+- Pre-processing: contains the python code used to treat the raw data to get the files in the Data folder (pending upload)